Song of the South (song): Content

 The father of the family is a Southern Democrat; "Daddy was a veteran, a Southern Democrat.
-They oughta get a rich man to vote like that."
+Said, 'They oughta kill a rich man to vote like that.'"
 The family loses the farm after the mother becomes ill.
 "The county got the farm and they moved to town."
 In the end, the family ends up living comfortably well, having sought a life in a more urban location; "Well, papa got a job with the TVA, we bought a washing machine, and then a Chevrolet."

 Cover versions

 Country music singer Sam Hunt covered the song from the television special CMT Giants: Alabama.

 Music video

 The music video, directed by Steve Boyle, consists mainly of black-and-white photos and footage of the South during the 1930s, as well as footage of members of the band and other actors in the South, which is also in black and white, to give the illusion that it was the 1930s when it was filmed.
 The content of the video mainly follows the song lyrics, such as the footage of President Roosevelt during the lines in the song where he is referenced, as well as footage of actor Clark Gable when the line 'gone with the wind' is uttered, a reference to the 1939 epic film of the same name, which starred Gable.
 The video turns to color during the chorus, showing a large crowd fronted by the band members marching down the street of a small town.
 At the end, the video is also in color and shows Alabama playing at a concert, at the end of which random people come onto the stage - including fellow RCA recording artists Baillie & the Boys and Jo-El Sonnier, as well as the comedians Williams and Ree.
 The onsite filming was done in Temperance Hall, Tennessee.